fooloomanzoo/fs-hierarchy/README.md

   OUTPUT  output filename

 OPTIONS
-  -f, --filter=filter                enable filtering for paths (glob), negate by leading '!', depends on '--filter' -h, --help                         show this help -i, --include=ext|path|stats|type  the included informations in return object -n, --no-empty                     to filter child nodes that have no children
+  -f, --filter=filter                enable filtering for paths (glob), negate by leading '!'
+  -h, --help                         show this help -i, --include=ext|path|stats|type  the included informations in return object -n, --no-empty                     to filter child nodes that have no children